WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 • increase in people.

-In countries where people live for 70 years or more, many people become incapacitated in old age.
-Among children and middle-aged people, 80% of disabled people live in developing countries, where the population has a low level of and.
-The picture shows how many percent of disabled people out of the total number of inhabitants in European countries.
+In countries where people live 70 years or more, many people become incapacitated in old age.
+Among children and middle-aged people, 80% of people with disabilities live in developing countries, where the population has low levels of and.
+The picture shows the percentage of disabled people out of the total number of inhabitants in European countries.

 Employment of people with disabilities

-The International Labor Organization reports that nearly 400 million of the working-age population are disabled.
-Many of them do not work anywhere.
+The International Labor Organization reports that among the working-age population, almost 400 million are disabled.
+Many of them don't work anywhere.
 Most employers consider them incompetent.
-According to the statistics of working disabled people, only 20% of their total number.
+According to statistics, only 20% of the total number of working people are disabled.
 The remaining 80% are .

-For example, in India, 70 million disabled people and only 0.1 million of them managed to get a job.
-In the United States, only 35% of employed citizens of this category are employed.
+For example, in India, there are 70 million people with disabilities and only 0.1 million of them managed to get a job.
+In the United States, only 35% of employed citizens are in this category.

-Many people with disabilities claim that they would like to work and get a decent salary for it, but they are hardly accepted anywhere.
+Many people with disabilities claim that they would like to work and receive a decent salary for it, but they are hardly accepted anywhere.

-The statistics of disabled people in Russia in 2015 totaled more than 12 million people.
+The statistics of disabled people in Russia in 2015 numbered more than 12 million people.
 Almost half of them are men and women of working age.
 That is, for every 10 thousand people there are approximately 59 citizens of the incapacitated category.
-Most of them belong to the third group.
-Least of all representatives of the first group.
+Among them, the majority belong to the third group.
+There are fewer representatives of the first group.

 An analysis of the statistics of disabled people across the country shows that we have much fewer of them than in European countries.
-Domestic rates are among the lowest in the world.
+Domestic indicators are among the lowest in the world.
 But this is not a reason to be proud.
-The reason lies not in the fact that our fellow citizens are in perfect health.
-In Russia, in order to receive and then annually confirm their disability, people with disabilities often have to fight against an imperfect system.
-Many patients are simply denied the award of incapacity.
+The reason lies not in the fact that our fellow citizens have excellent health.
+In Russia, in order to receive and then annually confirm their disability, people with disabilities often have to fight an imperfect system.
+Many patients are simply denied incapacity.
 Doctors often demand for disability registration.

 The diagram shows the statistics of disabled people in the Russian Federation.
 It shows how the number of people with disabilities living in Russia changed from 1995 to 2005.

-So, the statistics of the number of disabled people in Russia and the world suggests that the number of disabled people on the planet is steadily increasing.
-This is a global problem for all mankind.
-Representatives of the authorities should think about improving the situation.
+So, statistics on the number of disabled people in Russia and the world indicate that the number of disabled inhabitants of the planet is steadily increasing.
+This is a global problem for all humanity.
+Government officials should think about improving the situation.